-The report also highlights policy announcements and implications arising from the Government's 2019 Spending Round presented on 4 September 2019, the Local Government Finance Settlement 2020/21 Technical Consultation and the Provisional Local Government Finance Settlement (LGFS) published on 20 December 2019.
+The report also highlights policy announcements and implications arising from the Government's 2019 Spending Round presented on 4 September 2019, the Local Government Finance Settlement 2020/21 Technical Consultation, the Provisional Local Government Finance Settlement (LGFS) published on 20 December 2019 and the Final Local Government Finance Settlement published on 6 February which, at the time of report publication, was awaiting Parliamentary approval.
+Should there be any changes to the information already received it will not impact on the Council Tax recommendation and any implications for the 2020/21 budget will be reported to 18 March 2020 Council meeting.

-Key adjustments to funding confirmed in the 2020/21 Provisional LFGS were:
+Key adjustments to funding confirmed in the 2020/21 LGFS were:

-- An increase in expected Core Government Funding over previous estimates of £6.664m (estimates assumed the continuation of austerity); - An additional £10.596m of Government Grants over and above the expected level primarily the continuation of previously time limited Improved Better Care Fund and Winter Pressures Grants (totalling £2.708m) and the 2020/21 Social Care Support Grant (£6.954m).
+- An increase in expected Core Government Funding over previous estimates of £6.664m (estimates assumed the continuation of austerity); and - An additional £10.596m of Government Grants over and above the expected levelprimarily the continuation of previously time limited Improved Better Care Fund and Winter Pressures Grants (totalling £2.708m) and the 2020/21 Social Care Support Grant (£6.954m).

-The Provisional LGFS confirmed referendum limits for a general purpose Council Tax increase and the Government will permit rises of up to 2% per annum for 2020/21 without the need to hold a referendum.
+The LGFS confirmed referendum limits for a general purpose Council Tax increase and the Government will permit rises of up to 2% per annum for 2020/21 without the need to hold a referendum.